Frequently Asked Questions

 This is my first massage.
 What should I expect?

-You'll need to arrive about 15 minutes before your appointment to fill out paperwork.
+You'll need to arrive about 10 to 15 minutes before your appointment for a quick chat to review the intake form you filled out prior to arriving.
 This includes a brief overview of any recent surgeries or injuries you may have as well as any relevant medical conditions.
-After that, your Licensed Massage Therapist will take you to the massage room for a chat about the content of the form and any areas you would like avoided or focused on.
 The LMT will explain her plan for the session and ask if you have any other questions or concerns.
 Finally, she'll leave the room for you to undress and get on the table.

 There is a restroom adjacent to the lobby.
 If there is any doubt at all, pee anyways!
 It's also not a big deal if you need a restroom break in the middle of your session.
 Your LMT will leave the room, you'll get dressed and when you're ready the massage will resume.